 In the early 60s, I worked at the Cleveland Clinic for a couple of years.
 I worked in the Department of Artificial Organs.
 My primary task was as an electronics technician.

-Dr. Kolff was the famous inventor of the artificial kidney and kidney dialysis centers are all over the world.
+Dr. Kolff was the famous inventor of the artificial kidney and kidney dialysis centers are all over the world now.

 It was common for us to have a patient on life support using a variety of machines.
 Those machines were either standard or unique medical devices built in our lab.
 In any case, they were my responsibility.

-These patients were mostly long term and over time we had gotten to know their families very well.
-At some point, nothing more could be done for the patient.
+These patients were mostly long term, and over time we had gotten to know their families very well.
+At some point, we could do nothing more for the patient.
 In these cases, death was better than life.

 Since I was in charge of the equipment, it was my job to turn it off at the appropriate time.
-This was always with the permission of family and the primary doctor.
+It was always with the permission of the family and the primary doctor.
 I turned the life-sustaining equipment off many times.

 I well remember one night at about 2 am, we were sustaining a patient with some newly built equipment.
-The family allowed us to do our testing, knowing full well that the time was up and this equipment had no chance to save the patient.
-We had permission to use the loved one for our testing.
-This shows the respect that we had gained from the family.
+The family allowed us to do our testing, knowing full well that the time was up, and this equipment had no chance to save the patient.
+We had permission to use the loved one for our testing because we had gained the respect of the family.

-About a year later I was no longer working for the Cleveland Clinic.
-In the news came a shocking headline about a lawsuit for some medical facility stopping the life-sustaining procedures.
+About a year later, I was no longer working at the Cleveland Clinic.
+In the news came a shocking headline about a lawsuit against some medical facility for stopping the life-sustaining procedures.
 I identified totally with the situation, as I had been there several times.
 I have total confidence that the medical team was operating in the best interests of the patient and family.

 One family member just wasn’t able to accept the decision and filed a suit.
 Over the next few years, this issue was in the news often.
-Laws were passed, procedures for halting life were codified and everything became far more complicated than was necessary.
+Laws, and, procedures got passed for halting life.
+Everything became far more complicated than was necessary.

-My former actions were now criminalized across the country.
+My previous actions became criminalized across the country.
 In a sense, I had been a serial murderer.

 I never lost a second of sleep over this.
-I was just sorry that one person could be so unable to accept life and death, that the whole medical industry was altered.
+I was just sorry that one person could be so unable to accept life and death, that the whole medical industry was affected.

-What I did learn is that it is possible that I might find myself in a situation that wasn’t to my liking.
+What I learned is that I might find myself in a situation that wasn’t to my liking.
 I could decide that I no longer wished to live.
 I could commit suicide.
-Over 50 years later the right to die is still a huge issue.
+Over 50 years later, the right to die is still a huge issue.